felleg/MarioNintendo-Complete-Works/README.md

 ============================

 Thank you for downloading this pack.
 All of these charts have been created totally or in part by me ([MarioNintendo](http://www.flashflashrevolution.com/profile/MarioNintendo/)), from 2008 to 2019.
+If you have any questions or feedback, send me a PM or contact me on Discord (`@marionintendo#4348`).
+It would make my day!

 If you are curious about a specific file, find the `aboutThisFile.txt` included in each song folder.

-Enjoy!
+I hope you will enjoy the files and this preservation effort. :)

 How to download this pack (or specific songs) from GitLab
 =========================================================